webix-hub/docs/data/api/refs/ui.pager_props.md

 - api/link/ui.pager_minheight_config.md - sets the minimal height for the view
 - api/link/ui.pager_minwidth_config.md - sets the minimal width for the view
 - api/link/ui.pager_mouseeventdelay_config.md - the delay between a real mouse action and invoking the related events
+- api/link/ui.pager_on_config.md - allows attaching custom handlers to inner events of the component
 - api/link/ui.pager_onclick_config.md - attaches a click behavior for component items with the specified CSS class.
 - api/link/ui.pager_oncontext_config.md - a property used to define custom context-click (right click) handlers for elements in the DataTable cells<br>
 - api/link/ui.pager_ondblclick_config.md - attaches a dblclick behavior for component items with the specified CSS class.